lauretano/t2-atomic/README.md

     - Gnome (Silverblue)
     - Plasma (Kinoite)
     - Sway (Sericea)
-    - Cosmic Alpha** - based on Silverblue, includes Gnome and Gnome apps
+    - Advanced: Cosmic Beta - based on Silverblue base image, includes Gnome and Gnome apps

-    - Bluefin and Aurora - Universal Blue's Bluefin and Aurora images, for T2
-    - Bluefin-DX and Aurora-DX - Univeral Blue's Bluefin Developer Experience, for T2
-    - River** - Isaac Freund's [River](https://isaacfreund.com/software/river/) dynamic tiling Wayland compositor with flexible runtime configuration, on Universal Blue "base" image
+    - Advanced: River** - Isaac Freund's [River](https://isaacfreund.com/software/river/) dynamic tiling Wayland compositor with flexible runtime configuration, on Universal Blue "base" image
-    - Swayfx** - effectively Sericea modified to use Swayfx instead of Sway.
     - Tags: latest (we may add a "stable" with fsync-ba kernel like Bluefin has available)

 - **Note**: External/USB input devices are **required** for installation.
 The internal keyboard and trackpad will not work during installation, or during encryption password prompt on boot (the latter fixed with a simple command later).
 If a build ever breaks the keyboard/trackpad, the immutability of Atomic Desktops helps, just boot to an earlier image and rpm-ostree rollback.